jolynch/website/content/drafts/use_fast_data_algorithms.md

 * `md5`: This hash is both weak _and_ slow.
-It does have the advantage of being one of the fastest slow choices in standard libraries and therefore it pops up everywhere.
+It does have the advantage of being one of the fastest slow choices in standard libraries and therefore it is somewhat common.
 Two of my favorite examples are slow Cassandra [Quorum Reads](https://issues.apache.org/jira/browse/CASSANDRA-14611) and slow S3 upload/download (seriously, just try disabling `md5` on parts and see how much faster S3 is).